What If?

 Embracing Change: Office Wife LLC’s Evolution

-What If?—Find the Answer
+What If?
+Time to Find the Answer

 Answering the Question of What If

 From an early age, we are trained to justify our choices.
 We feel the need to explain our actions, to defend our motives.
 I, too, have been guilty of over analyzing, talking an idea to death until people stop listening.
-The truth is, action speaks louder than deliberation.
+The truth is, action speaks louder than words.

 The First Step: Defining Your Business Vision